obadiahpewee/intelexia.ai/README.md

 This app functions in three key steps:

-1. **Intelligent Search**: Using the DuckDuckGo Scrape API or Semantic Scholar API, the app fetches comprehensive search results for the specified search term.
+1. **Search Query**: Using the DuckDuckGo Scrape API or Semantic Scholar API, the app fetches comprehensive search results for the specified search term.
 2. **Content Extraction**: Leveraging JinaAI, it retrieves and processes the contents of the selected search results, ensuring accurate and relevant information.
    - Citation-aware extraction
    - Source credibility scoring